-אוכל FOOD
+FOOD

-The most important job we do at Camp Ramah in the Berkshires is safeguarding your child's health and safety and the health and safety of all members of our Camp community.
 Our Camp is "nut free."
 We do not serve or cook with any products containing nuts (e.g., peanut butter) or traces of nuts.
-For the safety and security of our entire community, please make sure that your child does not bring any nut products to Camp.
+For the safety and security of our entire community, please make sure that your child does not bring any nut products to Camp, including foods made in a facility with nuts.